 “DeltaForce allows us to measure downforce more than 100 times per second and re-adjust up to five times a second if needed,” Thiel says.
 “This gives us the ability to reach proper depth and proper pressure on gauge wheels and ensure that each seed is placed at the chosen depth.
 These field trials clearly show the critical importance of downforce in getting seeds to the ideal depth, one of the first key steps to strong yields at harvest.”

 - Set the pace in high-speed planting

 Weather is a key factor in selecting planting speed.
 “Since we tend to only have a few quality days to plant, the ability to go faster without sacrificing quality shows up quickly in emergence and can yield huge dividends at harvest,” Jeremiah Behrens reminded growers.
-Behrens is with Ag Technology Sales with Ziegler Ag Equipment.
+Behrens is with Ag Technology Sales at Ziegler.

 So how do we efficiently increase acres per hour?
 Behrens talked through diverse planting conditions across fields, and the need to make on-the-fly adjustments to create the best possible seedbeds.